kala13x/magtisun/README.md

 cd libmagtisun
 make
 ```
 Just include header file in your application and you will be able to use those functions which are defined in header file.
-Also please make sure that you are linking libmagtisun.so shared library while compiling your project.
+Also please make sure that you are linking libmagtisun.a shared library while compiling your project.

 You can see examples in Makefile and magtisun.c files to see how to compile correctly and use functions from libmagtisun.